rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 In per-directory context, the URI each \verb~RewriteRule~ compares against is the concatenation of the current values of the URI and \verb~PATH_INFO~.

-The current URI can be the initial URI as requested by the client, the result of a previous round of mod\_rewrite processing, or the result of a prior rule in the current round of mod\_rewrite processing.
+The current URI can be the initial URI as requested by the client, the result of a previous round of mod_rewrite processing, or the result of a prior rule in the current round of mod_rewrite processing.

-In contrast, the \verb~PATH_INFO~ that is appended to the URI before each rule reflects only the value of \verb~PATH_INFO~ before this round of mod\_rewrite processing.
+In contrast, the \verb~PATH_INFO~ that is appended to the URI before each rule reflects only the value of \verb~PATH_INFO~ before this round of mod_rewrite processing.
 As a consequence, if large portions of the URI are matched and copied into a substitution in multiple \verb~RewriteRule~ directives, without regard for which parts of the URI came from the current \verb~PATH_INFO~, the final URI may have multiple copies of \verb~PATH_INFO~ appended to it.

 Use this flag on any substitution where the \verb~PATH_INFO~ that resulted from the previous mapping of this request to the filesystem is not of interest.
-This flag permanently forgets the \verb~PATH_INFO~ established before this round of mod\_rewrite processing began. \verb~PATH_INFO~ will not be recalculated until the current round of mod\_rewrite processing completes.
+This flag permanently forgets the \verb~PATH_INFO~ established before this round of mod_rewrite processing began. \verb~PATH_INFO~ will not be recalculated until the current round of mod_rewrite processing completes.
 Subsequent rules during this round of processing will see only the direct result of substitutions, without any \verb~PATH_INFO~ appended.

-\subsection{E - env}
+E - env
+'''''''

 \index{E flag}
 \index{Rewrite flags!E}
 \label{eflag}